 But things should be kept in a proper perspective.
 Life on an 18th-century farm was extremely difficult, and the city offered the former country dwellers higher wages and new opportunities.
-In time, sanitation, healthcare and other benefits of civilized life caught up with the cities’ rising population, giving us the modern metropolis.
-In a similar vein, legislation caught up with rising standards of living and codified in law what was happening already in practice—as productivity increased and wages rose, fewer children were needed to supplement their parents’ incomes.
+In time, sanitation, health care, and other benefits of civilized life caught up with the cities’ rising population, giving us the modern metropolis.
+In a similar vein, legislation caught up with rising standards of living and codified in law what already was happening in practice—as productivity increased and wages rose, fewer children were needed to supplement their parents’ incomes.
 Increased productivity of workers led to greater competition for workers, and factory owners started taking better care of their employees.
-Working conditions improved and work injuries declined.
+Working conditions improved, and work injuries declined.

 Before the industrial revolution, there were no synthetic fertilizers, such as nitrogen, and crop yields were much lower than what they are today.
 As a consequence, more land was required to feed people and pack animals.
-Land clearing was usually accomplished by burning of forests.
-Yet more trees were cut down to heat houses and cook food.
+Land clearing was usually accomplished by the burning of forests.
+Yet more trees were cut down to heat houses and to cook food.
 Environmental damage aside, a major reason for switching from wood to coal was the simple fact that there were very few trees left.
-Thanks to the use of fossil fuels, global forest coverage has stabilized and is expanding in the world’s richest and most industrialized countries.
+Thanks to the use of fossil fuels, global forest coverage has stabilized and is expanding in the world’s richest and most industrial countries.

 Trade delivers goods and services to people who value them most.
-An additional ton of corn produced in Kansas may be of little importance to the people in the American Midwest, but it can be crucial to the people living in the drought-stricken East Africa.
+An additional ton of corn produced in Kansas may be of little importance to the people in the American Midwest, but it can be crucial to the people living in drought-stricken East Africa.
 Trade, to use economic jargon, improves efficiency in the allocation of scarce resources.
 Another reason for trade is the principle of comparative advantage.
 As the Nobel Prize–winning economist Paul Samuelson noted,

 The gains from trade follow from allowing an economy to specialize.
 If a country is relatively better at making wine than wool, it makes sense to put more resources into wine, and to export some of the wine to pay for imports of wool.
 This is even true if that country is the world’s best wool producer, since the country will have more of both wool and wine than it would have without trade.
 A country does not have to be best at anything to gain from trade.
 The gains follow from specializing in those activities which, at world prices, the country is relatively better at, even though it may not have an absolute advantage in them.
 Because it is relative advantage that matters, it is meaningless to say a country has a comparative advantage in nothing.
 The term is one of the most misunderstood ideas in economics, and is often wrongly assumed to mean an absolute advantage compared with other countries.

 Moreover, trade allows consumers to benefit from more efficient production methods.
 For example, without large markets for goods and services, large production runs would not be economical.
 Large production runs are instrumental to reducing product costs.
-For example, early cars had to be individually hand crafted.
+For example, early cars had to be individually handcrafted.
 The Model T assembly line revolutionized car manufacturing and allowed the Ford Motor Company to slash the price of the Model T from $850 in 1909 to $260 in the 1920s.
 Lower production costs, in other words, lead to cheaper goods and services, and that raises real living standards.

-Besides better resource allocation, and greater specialization and economies of scale, trade encourages technological and cultural exchanges between previously disconnected civilizations.
+Besides better resource allocation and greater specialization and economies of scale, trade encourages technological and cultural exchanges between previously disconnected civilizations.
 It is for those reasons that great commercial cities like Florence and Venice during the Renaissance, and London and New York today, also tend to be centers of cultural life and technological progress.

-The inhabitant of London could order by telephone, sipping his morning tea in bed, the various products of the whole earth….
-He could at the same moment and by the same means adventure his wealth in the natural resources and new enterprises of any quarter of the world, and share, without exertion or even trouble, in their prospective fruits and advantages… He could secure … cheap and comfortable means of transit to any country or climate without passport or other formality.
+The inhabitant of London could order by telephone, sipping his morning tea in bed, the various products of the whole earth. . . .
+He could at the same moment and by the same means adventure his wealth in the natural resources and new enterprises of any quarter of the world, and share, without exertion or even trouble, in their prospective fruits and advantages. . . .
+He could secure . . . cheap and comfortable means of transit to any country or climate without passport or other formality.

 This “golden age” of globalization ended with the outbreak of World War I and the concomitant disruption of world trade.
 By some estimates, globalization did not reach its pre–World War I levels until the 1970s or even 1980s.
 In fact, it was the 1980s that marked the beginning of the period of globalization that we live in today.
-Spurred by economic deregulation within countries, trade liberalization between countries, privatization of state-owned companies, further improvements in transport and the arrival of the Internet, globalization got a new lease on life.
+Spurred by economic deregulation within countries, trade liberalization between countries, privatization of state-owned companies, further improvements in transport, and the arrival of the internet, globalization got a new lease on life.